 There were no transfers between levels during the financial year.

-The carrying amounts of cash, trade and other receivables and trade and other payables are assumed to approximate their fair values due to their short-term nature.
-The carrying amounts of borrowings and lease liabilities are assumed to approximate their fair values given they were entered into at market rates.
+The carrying amounts of trade and other receivables and trade and other payables are assumed to approximate their fair values due to their short-term nature.

 Valuation techniques for fair value measurements categorised within level 2 and level 3